FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Distributed caching placement model and assumptions

 \section{Distributed caching placement model and assumptions}

-We consider a single cell, equipped with a base station (BS), serving a large number of User Terminals (UTs), with the help of dedicated content distribution nodes (helpers).
-The helpers are placed in fixed positions in the cell and are assumed to have (i) large storage capacity, (ii) localized, high-bandwidth communication capabilities which enable high frequency reuse, and (iii) low-rate backhaul links which can be wired or wireless; they thus form a distributed caching infrastructure.
-Figure \ref{single-cell1} illustrates the system layout.
-The key point is that if there is enough content reuse, \textit{i.e.}, many users are requesting the same video content, caching can replace backhaul communication.
+We consider a region where some wireless User Terminals (UTs) place random requests to download files of a finite library from a set of dedicated content distribution nodes (helpers).
+The helpers have a limited cache size and limited transmission range, imposing topology constraints both on the content placement bipartite graph (involving files and helpers) and on the network connectivity bipartite graph involving helpers and UTs).
+We also assume the presence of a cellular base station (BS) which contains the whole library and can serve all the UTs in the system.
+Fig.~\ref{single-cell1} illustrates qualitatively the system layout.
+The key point is that if there is enough content reuse, \textit{i.e.}, many users are requesting the same file, caching can replace backhaul communication.
 Notice that requests here are completely asynchronous, i.e., the time difference between requests to the same file from different users is arbitrary and generally much larger than the duration of the video playback.
 In contrast, the downloading time should be comparable to the duration of the video playback.
 Hence, a user can start watching the video after some (short) time for buffering, while download goes on.
-This assumption is consistent with video on-demand streaming.
+This assumption is consistent with video on-demand streaming, and prevents direct exploitation of the wireless broadcast medium by {\em overhearing} transmissions.
+In this respect, video on-demand streaming is very different from live streaming, where many users wish to get the same content at the {\em same time}.

+The content placement problem treated in this work can be formulated as follows: {\em for a given file popularity distribution, helper storage capacity and network topology, how should the files be placed in the helper caches such that the average sum downloading delay of all users is minimized?}